EmmanuelInyang/altschool-second-semester/altschool-second-semester-exam/README.md

 15. **Create a Jinja2 template file (slave.sh.j2)**
     - In the 'plays' directory, I created a Jinja template file named 'slave.sh.j2.'
 Jinja templates are used to make Ansible plays involving bash scripts as dynamic as possible.
-      To create the Jinja template file, I used the following command:
+      To create the Jinja2 template file, I used the following command:
       ```bash
             touch slave.sh.j2
          ```